-Notice that, if the iterations of the loop are executed concurrently, then this_thread will be wrong for all but one of the threads.
+Notice that, if the iterations of the loop are executed in parallel, then this_thread will be wrong for all but one of the threads.

 Each thread should get its own copy of the variable named this_thread.

 A Shared Variable (F90)